5 Super Sly Tips for Trend Research in YOUR Market

 3. Identify your customer’s aspirational brands.
 Who is your customer looking to for inspiration?
 For example, I cannot afford the high-end brands, but that doesn’t mean that I don’t flip through the latest edition of Vogue and want everything that I see!
 If you can figure out who your customer is looking to for inspiration you will be able to more reliably pinpoint which print trends are important to incorporate in your collection and which can be left behind.

 4. Make trend research a daily activity.
 Trend research can be very difficult and overwhelming if it is only done once a season.
 I encourage you to spend at least 30 minutes a day researching your market.
 Need a break from the creative process?
 Grab a cup of tea and treat yourself to 30 minutes of trend research.
 Have fun with this activity and make it a “treat” in your work day.
+You can get started on our Pinterest page.

 5. Use your customer as a filter.
 As you are reviewing trends, change your filter from, “Do I like this trend” to “Would my customer like/ wear/ buy this trend?”
 If the answer is no, move onto a trend which shouts your customer’s style.